History & Hauntings

 by Ashley Armstrong

-Thomas Kachur’s Mecca book, page 107, says the house was built around 1855 and later served as the home of Alanson's son Harvey and his wife Laura.
+Alanson's house later served as the home of Alanson's son Harvey and his wife Laura.
 Their son John inherited it next, followed by his daughter Mildred, who married Lester Ballard.

 The 1874 map of Mecca overlaying a present-day aerial view

 The house still stands today.
-Alanson also owned the property across the street where CaRayna farms is located.
+Alanson also owned the property across the street where CaRayna farms is located, and used it as farmland.